Install Git

 git config --global user.email "you@example.com"

-I also turn on a few defaults that save grief later:
+I also flip on a couple of defaults that save grief later.

 # default branch name on new repos